fbpx

 Antithrombin Deficiency and Pregnancy

 Women with AT deficiency also have an increased risk for pregnancy loss, either early (miscarriage) or late (stillbirth) in the pregnancy.
 This is probably due to blood clots forming in the placenta, leading to blockage of blood flow and oxygen delivery to the fetus.
-Approximately 1 of 6 pregnancies in women with antithrombin deficiency (17 %) will end with an early fetal loss, and 1 in 40 pregnancies (2.3 %) will end with a stillbirth if no blood thinners are given.
+Approximately 1 out of 6 pregnancies (17%) in women with antithrombin deficiency will end with an early fetal loss, and 1 in 40 pregnancies (2.3 %) will end with a stillbirth if no blood thinners are given.
 Therapy with heparin with or without antithrombin throughout the pregnancy likely decreases that risk.

 Antithrombin Deficiency and Surgery or Trauma

-Individuals with AT deficiency need very good DVT prophylaxis with blood thinners at times of surgery or major trauma; treatment with antithrombin concentrate during these times can also be considered.
-Major surgery and trauma are risk factors for blood clots (deep vein thrombosis or pulmonary embolism) in anybody; but they are an even greater risk for the person with AT deficiency.
-Extra attention to DVT prophylaxis is therefore indicated, typically with one of the heparin drugs.
-If trauma or excessive risk for bleeding (for example neurosurgery) does not allow physicians to give the blood thinner, antithrombin concentrate is indicated; also, placement of a removable filter into the inferior vena cava, the big vein of the abdomen, may be considered.
-Such a filter can capture blood clots that have formed in the leg and are traveling upstream on their way to the lung.
-They can, thus, prevent life-threatening pulmonary embolism.
+If trauma or excessive risk for bleeding (neurosurgery, for example) does not allow physicians to give the blood thinner, antithrombin concentrate is recommended.
+Also, placement of a removable filter into the inferior vena cava, the big vein of the abdomen, may be considered on a case by case basis.
+Such a filter can capture blood clots that have formed in the leg and are traveling upstream on their way to the lung, preventing a life-threatening pulmonary embolism.
 Antithrombin concentrate may be given for the first few days after surgery.
 Depending on the type and extent of the surgery, prolonged use of blood thinners for several weeks after surgery may be appropriate.

 Family Testing